-- Physical Education at Abel Smith gives our children the opportunity to learn the knowledge, skills and understanding of physical activities in games, swimming, dance, gymnastics, outdoor adventurous activities and athletic events.
+- Physical Education at Abel Smith gives all of our children the opportunity to learn the knowledge, skills and understanding of physical activities in games, swimming, dance, gymnastics, outdoor adventurous activities and athletic events.

 - Children are also taught the importance of social and mental aspects of PE, working on the life skills they need in order to be happy and healthy members of our school community and progress onto secondary education with confidence.